fgalv3/PhaseConstrained-OS-ART/README.md

 image to real values is used.

 Two kind of MRI k-space trajectories are used: Echo-Planar Imaging (EPI) and Spiral trajectories, both with/without acceleration.
+Examples are given in program.c, which ouputs kspace, signal and reconstructed image.

 The code needs armadillo-c++ library to work.